 Investing time in getting to know your work colleagues should be one of your priorities.
 You probably see as much of your colleagues as you do your own family, so making lasting connections will make your working day far more appealing - and when the chips are down you have support around you.

-One word of caution– unhealthy obsessions with work can leave you burnt out and resenting your role.
-If you have holidays left at the end of the year, forget your own family’s birthdays but remember your colleagues, then it’s time to look at that work/life balance.
+One word of caution - unhealthy obsessions with work can leave you burnt out and resenting your role.
+If you have holidays left at the end of the year, forget your own family's birthdays but remember your colleagues. the its's time to look at that work/life balance.

 You can talk to our team here at Benchmark HQ for realistic advice to guide you on your next career move - make that first move by taking a look at our vacancies or contact one of our career makers on 0114 221 0550.